insectatorious/fashion_mnist_demo/README.md

 # Usage

+A Python virtual environment (see [this guide](https://docs.python-guide.org/dev/virtualenvs/) for more information) is recommended when installing Python libraries.
+This prevents system-wide installs and allows each environment to function as a sandbox.

 ## Requirements

 A full list of requirements can be found in [`requirements.txt`](./requirements.txt).
 Additionally `graphviz` is required for plotting the model's structure (this is an OS level install).
 The main dependencies of note are:

+- Python 3
 - TensorFlow 2.x
 - pillow (used for image loading, greyscale conversions and resizing)
 - opencv (used for running model against webcam feed - highly experimental)